cancerbioinformatics/smuLymphNet/README.md

 ```python
 python ./src/quantify.py -wp /folder/with/wsi -mp /folder/with/segmentation_masks -sp /folder/to_save_output
 ```

+Arguments are:

 * `wp`: `str`, the path to the folder containing original WSI (or of a single WSI).
 * `mp` : `str`, the path to the folder containng the segmentation masks.
 * `sp`: `str` the path to save outputs

+This produces a csv file with quantification number, size and shapre of gcs and total sinuses area normalised by the lymph node area.

 ## Credits